spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_group.md

 ### Optional

 - `clusters` (Block List) (see [below for nested schema](#nestedblock--clusters))
-- `context` (String) Cluster group context can be 'project' or 'tenant'.
-Defaults to 'project'.
+- `context` (String) The context of the Cluster group.
+Allowed values are 'project' or 'tenant'.
+Defaults to 'tenant'.
 - `tags` (Set of String) A list of tags to be applied to the cluster group.
 Tags must be in the form of `key:value`.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))